IOS-OSD-DPG/Pacific_SST_Monitoring/README.md

 #### Andrea Hilborn
 ---

 These maps show the 7-day mean Sea Surface Temperature (SST, degrees Celsius) and SST anomaly for the Northeast Pacific from the full week of data most recently available.
 Two datasets are shown for comparison - NOAA Optimal Interpolation gap-filled SST (OISST), and MODIS-Aqua daily SST provided by NASA.
 MODIS-Aqua anomalies were calculated from the corresponding week of data from the 18-year period 2003-2020, and for OISST the 30-year period 1991-2020.
 Delineated on the anomaly maps is SST exceeding a threshold used for tracking marine heatwaves (>1.29 standard deviations compared to normal, labelled as **1.29 SD**).
-Data is accessed from the [NOAA CoastWatch ERDDAP server](https://coastwatch.pfeg.noaa.gov/erddap/index.html).
+Data is accessed from the NOAA CoastWatch [ERDDAP server](https://coastwatch.pfeg.noaa.gov/erddap/index.html).

+Also shown below is the 2021 sea surface temperature measured at [Canadian Pacific MEDS (Marine Environmental Data Section) buoys](https://meds-sdmm.dfo-mpo.gc.ca/isdm-gdsi/waves-vagues/index-eng.htm).
+Data, including detailed quality control information, is accessed from the Canadian Integrated Ocean Observing System (CIOOS) Pacific [ERDDAP server](https://data.cioospacific.ca/erddap/info/DFO_MEDS_BUOYS/index.html).

 **These figures are provisional and correctness is not guaranteed. :)**